peter88213/yW2OO/docs/template/index.md

 - Update an existing yWriter 7 project with an edited text or spreadsheet document.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.

-With the [pywoo extension for OpenOffice](https://peter88213.github.io/pywoo) and the [yw-cnv extension for LibreOffice](https://peter88213.github.io/yw-cnv), you can write your edited Office documents back to the yWriter project.

 ## Requirements